KxSystems/nano/README.md

 The scripts can best be run as root user or started with high priority.

 ### parameters
 The benchmark can run with many parameters.
-Some parameters are set as environment variables (e.g. the number of secondary threads of the kdb+ processes) and some are set by command line parameters (e.g. number of parallel kdb+ processes).
+Some parameters are set as environment variables (e.g. the number of secondary threads of the kdb+ processes) and some are set by command line parameters (e.g. number of worker kdb+ processes).
 Environment variables are placed in `config/env`.

 One key environment variable is `FLUSH` that points to a storage cache flush script.
 Some sample scripts are provided and the default assumes locally attached block storage for which `echo 3 > /proc/sys/vm/drop_caches` does the job.
 If the root user is not available to you, the flush script will have to be placed in the sudo list by your systems administrator.